Vertigo is a feeling of spinning when a person is standing still. It can be caused by many different health problems.

 - Meniere disease

 - Perilymphatic fistula—an abnormal canal or connection in the inner ear

-- Ototoxic medications—some medications can disrupt the inner ear's ability to balance
+- Ototoxic medicines that disrupt the inner ear's ability to balance

-- Acoustic schwannoma (also known acoustic neuroma —a benign tumor of the nerve involved in hearing and balance
+- Acoustic neuroma —a benign tumor of the nerve that helps with hearing and balance

 - Otosclerosis —a bony growth near the middle ear

-This type is less common but more serious.
-Changes in the brainstem or the cerebellum cause this type of vertigo.
+Central vertigo is less common but more serious.
+It happens due to changes in the brainstem or the cerebellum.
 These parts of the brain control balance.
 Changes can be caused by: